Skip to content

 java

-public CacheTable eval(CacheTable input, String colName, String value)
+public CacheTable evaluate(CacheTable input, String colName, String value)

 Parameter Description: